 About the Author

 She holds an MFA in Creative Writing from Columbia University, where she was awarded the Linda Corrente Poetry Prize.
-She served as Site Coordinator of the Columbia Artist/Teachers program and Vice President of the Interdisciplinary Arts Council.
-She graduated summa cum laude from Scripps College, with a BA in English, where she was a Mellon Interdisciplinary Humanities Initiative Fellow with a grant from Andrew W. Mellon Foundation.
+She served as Site Coordinator of the Columbia Artist/Teachers program and as Vice President of the Interdisciplinary Arts Council.
+She graduated summa cum laude from Scripps College, with a BA in English, where she was a Mellon Interdisciplinary Humanities Initiative Fellow with a grant from the Andrew W. Mellon Foundation.
 She has attended the Community of Writers Poetry Program as a recipient of the Hillary Gravendyk Memorial Scholarship.
-She has received additional support from the Vermont Studio Center, Minnesota Northwoods Writers Conference, University of Massachusetts Amherst’s Juniper Summer Writing Institute, and NYU’s Writers in New York.
+She has received additional support from the Vermont Studio Center, Sundress Academy for the Arts, Minnesota Northwoods Writers Conference, University of Massachusetts Amherst’s Juniper Summer Writing Institute, and NYU’s Writers in New York.
 As an educator, she teaches a regular poetry course to refugees through the RoVena nonprofit organization.

 *